Troubleshooting nbn FTTB/FTTN for No Connection

 - If you lose your WiFi connection in certain parts of your home, see our guide on improving WiFi signals.

 - Attempt to view a website on a device connected to your modem via Ethernet cable, not WiFi.
 If Ethernet works but WiFi doesn't, see troubleshooting WiFi No Connection.

 - If you can view websites on some devices but not others, see our guide on Browsing issues.

-Step 5) Call us on 13 22 58 for further assistance
+- If you still can't get online, please call us on 13 22 58 for further assistance.

 Appendix - Modem compatibility

 A modem/router must support VDSL2 in order to work on nbn FTTB/FTTN.
 When an incompatible modem is detected, nbn® may block your connection to prevent network issues.
 A blocked connection won't work even if you switch to a compatible modem.